How to Open a Business Bank Account in Dubai: Step-by-Step Guide

 This process can take 2-4 weeks, depending on the completeness of documents and the complexity of your business.

-Step 5: Account Approval & Activation
+Step 5: Account Approval and Activation

 Once approved, your corporate account is activated.
 You can now: